ryan4yin/nixos-and-flakes-book/docs/introduction/index.md

 seamlessly synchronized to other hosts through Git.

-Nix almost completely shielded me from the differences between OS and architecture at the bottom of the three machines, and the experience was very slippery!
+Nix almost completely shielded me from the differences between OS and architecture at the bottom of the three machines, and the experience was very smooth!